 An internal rating system is used for assessing the credit quality of the loan portfolio.
-Grades 1 to 5 are loans that are neither past due nor impaired.
-Grades 1 to 3 include loans with no past due experience and with different levels of credit enhancements in addition to the collateral.
-Grade 4 includes loans with past due experience and with different levels of credit enhancements in addition to the collateral.
-Grade 5 includes loans with past due experience and experience and collateral but without further credit enhancement.
+Grades 1 to 3 include loans with no previous past due experience and with different levels of credit enhancements in addition to the collateral.
+Grade 4 includes loans with previous past due experience and with different levels of credit enhancements in addition to the collateral.
+Grade 5 includes loans with previous past due experience and collateral but without further credit enhancement.
 The credit quality of loans that were neither past due nor impaired at the balance sheet date is analysed below:

 Grou р Fund

-2010 2009 2010 2009
+2011 2010 2011 2010

 Grades

-1 to 3 34,621 42,794 - -
+1 to 3 32,693 34,621 - -

 4 - - - -

-5 27 61 - -
+5 14 27 - -

-TOTAL 34,648 42,855 - -
+TOTAL 32,707 34,648 - -